-- (1) The CFX Board has the authority to set all toll rates. - (2) Includes motorcycles. - (3) The toll listed for this plaza is what is collected by CFX.
-In addition to this toll, the customer also pays \$0.26 for transponder transactions or \$0.50 more for cash transactions regardless of the number of axles, which additional toll is allocated to the Florida Department of Transportation, and, therefore, is not listed in this table.
+(1) The CFX Board has the authority to set all toll rates.

+(2) The toll listed for this plaza is what is collected by CFX.
+The customer at the toll plaza pays an additional \$0.26 more for E-PASS transactions and \$0.50 more for cash transactions regardless of the number of axles.